voxel/voxel-modal/README.md

 game interaction is released; when closed, the element is hidden, and game interaction is resumed.
 Clicking outside of the element or pressing an escape key will call `close()`.

+## Example

+Run `npm start` or visit [http://deathcap.github.io/voxel-modal](http://deathcap.github.io/voxel-modal).
+In this demo, try moving around in the game, then hit "B" (boss key) to open the modal element, then Escape or click outside to close it; notice how interaction (pointer lock, FPS keybindings) is released/attained appropriately.

 ## License

 MIT